prometheus/docs/content/docs/querying/operators.md

 * `>=` (greater-or-equal)
 * `<=` (less-or-equal)

-Comparison/filters operators are defined between scalar/scalar, vector/scalar,
-and vector/vector value pairs.
+Comparison operators are defined between scalar/scalar, vector/scalar, and vector/vector value pairs.
+By default they filter.
+Their behaviour can be modified by providing `bool` after the operator, which will return `0` or `1` for the value rather than filtering.

 **Between two scalars**, these operators result in another scalar that is either `0` (`false`) or `1` (`true`), depending on the comparison result.
+The `bool` modifier has no effect on this comparison, however it's recommended to always provide it due to [upcoming changes](https://github.com/prometheus/prometheus/issues/482).

 **Between an instant vector and a scalar**, these operators are applied to the value of every data sample in the vector, and vector elements between which the comparison result is `false` get dropped from the result vector.
+If the `bool` modifier is provided, vector elements that would be dropped instead have the value `0` and vector elements that would be kept have the value `1`.

-**Between two instant vectors**, these operators behave as a filter, applied to matching entries.
+**Between two instant vectors**, these operators behave as a filter by default, applied to matching entries.
 Vector elements for which the expression is not true or which do not find a match on the other side of the expression get dropped from the result, while the others are propagated into a result vector with their original (left-hand-side) metric names and label values.
+If the `bool` modifier is provided, vector elements that would have been dropped instead have the value `0` and vector elements that would be kept have the value `1` with the left-hand-side metric names and label values.

 ### Logical/set binary operators